hipay/hipay-docs/hipay-enterprise-sdk-android/02-Prerequisites-and-recommendations.md

 ## Credentials

-You need to generate *API credentials* in order for the SDK to send requests to the HiPay Fullservice platform.
-To do so, go to the "Integration" section of your HiPay Fullservice back office, then to "Security Settings".
+You need to generate *API credentials* in order for the SDK to send requests to the HiPay Enterprise platform.
+To do so, go to the "Integration" section of your HiPay Enterprise back office, then to "Security Settings".

 **Warning: credentials included in the Android SDK must have a public accessibility, NOT a private accessibility.**
 To be sure that your credentials have the proper accessibility:

-- Go to the "Integration" section of your HiPay Fullservice back office.
+- Go to the "Integration" section of your HiPay Enterprise back office.
 - Then, click on "Security Settings".
 - Scroll down to "Api credentials".
 - Click on the edit icon next to the credentials you want to use.